 Parents of babies in neonatal care can experience very traumatic births.
 They are also witness to their baby encountering traumatic medical intervention, and sometimes see or hear things happening to babies of parents they may have become close too.
 The neonatal unit is an amazing place but it can also be a place of sadness.
-Parents may experience a bereavement on the neonatal unit.
-Which is devastating for the parents and family.
-Doctors and nurses are only human and they are can affected by the loss of a baby on the unit.
+Parents may experience a bereavement on the neonatal unit, which is devastating for the parents and family.
+Doctors and nurses are only human and they can be affected by the loss of a baby on the unit too.
 They have to watch babies fight for their lives and families fall apart.
 This impacts negatively on their own mental health and we sometimes forget about the well being and mental health of our NHS staff.

 As with any traumatic event, scars vary.
 Some people may find their mental health is affected very briefly and need little or no help at all.
 For others the impact is huge and and without help the scars may never heal.

-When babies are discharged from the neonatal unit.
-Parents sometimes feel everything will be OK at home.
+When babies are discharged from the neonatal unit, parents sometimes feel everything will be OK at home.
 They may find friends and family telling them that too.
 Then when they go home, they don’t feel OK.
 They feel stressed and anxious.
-They may feel unable to return to what was once their “normal” and then they feel guilty about all these feelings.
+They may feel unable to return to what was once their normal life, and then they feel guilty about all these feelings.
 There are constant triggers in everyday life.
 Their mental health is suffering, and they don’t know what to do about it.

-Parents often tell us, or each other they feel like they need some support with their mental health, but they don’t know where to start in accessing help.
+Parents often tell us, or each other, that they feel like they need some support with their mental health, but they don’t know where to start in accessing help.

-As parents ourselves, some who have experienced our own mental health problems.
-It makes us sad to see the mental health of parents negatively affected by their experience of neonatal care.
+As parents ourselves, some of whom have experienced our own mental health problems, it makes us sad to see the mental health of parents negatively affected by their experience of neonatal care.
 It also makes us sad to see how it affects the neonatal teams who are caring for our babies.

 World Mental Health Day